Picklebet Review – Excellent New Betting Site

 Fantasy eSports with Picklebet

-Fantasy sports are only usually available on the specialised betting sites, such as Draftstars.
+Fantasy sports are only usually available on specialised betting sites, such as Draftstars.
 However, Picklebet has decided to go one step further.
-They offer a bunch of eSports fantasy leagues which you can enter for free.
+They offer a bunch of eSports fantasy leagues that you can enter for free.
 It all works the same as with fantasy betting on traditional sports.
 You enter a league, choose a rooster and follow the leaderboard.

 There are plenty of different eSports to choose from, including all of the most popular ones, like LoL and CS:GO.
 This is still a pretty unorthodox way of betting on eSports, so there won’t be dozens of fantasy leagues available at all times.
 In most cases, you’ll have to choose between 3 or 4 contests.

 This is how you can start with eSports fantasy betting at Picklebet: